LincaMarius/ISAP-1_Instruction_Set/README.md

 ![ Figure 5 ](/Pictures/Figure5.png)

-We can summarize the value of the control signals over time shown in these diagrams in the following tables:
+We can summarize the value of the control signals over time shown in these diagrams in the following table:

 ![ Table 3 ](/Tables/Table3.png)